skukla/vm-from-scratch/README.md

 <a id="summer-sale-lead-in"></a>
 ##### Summer Sale Lead-in
+1. Change the top row background image to `promotions/summersunset.jpg`
+2. Text:
+	1. Line 1: `Summer's Here`
+	2. Line 2: `Wow your friends and hit the beach in style!`

 <a id="fourth-of-july-sale"></a>
 ##### Fourth of July Sale
+1. Change the top row background image to `promotions/summersunset.jpg`
+2. Text:
+	1. Line 1: `Summer's Here`
+	2. Line 2: `Wow your friends and hit the beach in style!`

 <a id="summer-sale-lead-out"></a>
 ##### Summer Sale Lead-out
+1. Change the top row background image to `promotions/summersunset.jpg`
+2. Text:
+	1. Line 1: `Summer's Here`
+	2. Line 2: `Wow your friends and hit the beach in style!`

 <a id="black-friday-lead-in"></a>
 ##### Black Friday Lead-in
+1. Change the top row background image to `promotions/summersunset.jpg`
+2. Text:
+	1. Line 1: `Summer's Here`
+	2. Line 2: `Wow your friends and hit the beach in style!`

 <a id="black-friday-sale"></a>
 ##### Black Friday Sale
+1. Change the top row background image to `promotions/summersunset.jpg`
+2. Text:
+	1. Line 1: `Summer's Here`
+	2. Line 2: `Wow your friends and hit the beach in style!`

 <a id="holiday-campaign"></a>
 ##### Holiday Campaign
+1. Change the top row background image to `promotions/summersunset.jpg`
+2. Text:
+	1. Line 1: `Summer's Here`
+	2. Line 2: `Wow your friends and hit the beach in style!`

 <a id="content-with-page-builder"></a>
 ### Content with Page Builder